Deciding what medication to take backpacking

 Cold & Flu Tablets

 Much like painkillers, these are an essential item.
 After experiencing a few rainy days and sleeping in a damp bungalow in Raja Ampat, Nick got sick – which just goes to show that it is still possible to catch a cold in paradise!
-Colds have a tendency to make you feel really lousy, so we also recommend packing some Lemsip sachets and throat lozenges like Strepsils to ease symptoms.
+Colds have a tendency to make you feel really lousy, so we also recommend packing some effervescent tablets and sore throat relief like Beekeeper’s Naturals propolis to ease symptoms.

 Top tip – Even after a couple of months of travelling, certain supplies had diminished, so we always try to stock up on our must-have items (like painkillers) if we are ever near a pharmacy.